fwong03/celery/docs/userguide/calling.rst

 - `max_retries`

-    Maximum number of retries before giving up, in this case the exception that caused the retry to fail will be raised.
+    Maximum number of retries before giving up.
+If the task reaches the maximum number of retries and the last retry failed, the exception that caused the last retry to fail will be raised.

     A value of :const:`None` means it will retry forever.